vgurianov/qm/docs/index.md

 Quantum effects may be described as follows.

  * Wave function analog is a class.
- * Wave function collapse analog is to run constructor of the class and create an object, i.e. instance of the class.
+ * A wave function collapse analog is to run constructor of the class and create instance of the class.
- * Quantum superposition analog is multiple inheritances.
-If the classes have attributes or operations with an identical name then multiple inheritances have a conflict of the names.
-In this conflict, we will resolve the "quantum rule", i.e. to use an amplitude of wave function.
+ * A quantum superposition analog is multiple inheritance.
+If the classes have attributes or operations with an identical name then multiple inheritance have a conflict of names.
+In this conflict, we will resolve the ”quantum rule”, i.e. using an amplitude of wave function.
+We note right away that complex numbers can be eliminated by replacing them with objects constructions.

 ## 2. Simulation language

 To describe scientific models, we will use the language of object-oriented simulation [UML2 SP](https://vgurianov.github.io/uml-sp/).
-This language is a profile of UML and is an object-oriented version of the well-known IDEF0 methodology.
-The semantic network is built from frames, which are the "class" UML-element.
-Each frame is labeled "Concept".
-This labeled value is assigned a concept, which allows you to build a conceptual model of the subject area.
+This language is a profile of UML and is an object oriented version of the well-known IDEF0 (SADT) methodology.
+The semantic network is built from frames, which are the ”class” UML-element.
+Each frame is tagged ”Concept”.
+This tagged value is assigned a specific concept, which allows the building of a conceptual model of the problem domain.

 ## 3. Site Overview